GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

-1. Next, add the `SeverityMessageReceivedAsync` method that receives the severity from the user and prompt to enter the category using the `PromptDialog.Text` method.
+1. Next, add the `SeverityMessageReceivedAsync` method that receives the severity and prompts the user to enter the category using the `PromptDialog.Text` method.

     ``` csharp
     public async Task SeverityMessageReceivedAsync(IDialogContext context, IAwaitable<string> argument)